Canvas - Faculty Center Grade Prep Tool and Final Grade Preparation

 - Manually change all ungraded assignments to 0 (zero).
-You can change all ungraded assignments to 0 (zero) by using the “Set Default Grade” feature described in this document: How do I set a default grade for an assignment?.
+You can change all ungraded assignments to 0 (zero) by using the "Set Default Grade" feature described in this document: How do I set a default grade for an assignment in the Gradebook?.
 It is highly recommended that you save a backup of your Canvas gradebook before making bulk changes.

-- Export a CSV spreadsheet of Canvas Grades by clicking Export > Current.
+- Export a CSV spreadsheet of Canvas Grades by clicking Actions > Export.
 The final grade is displayed in the last column of the spreadsheet.

 Step 3: Faculty Center Export

 For instructions on exporting grades from Faculty Center, please see the Office of the Registrar's Quick Tips PDF.
 The tutorial starts on the second page under "Exporting and Importing a Grade Roster" Follow instructions under the header Exporting & Entering Grades in Excel".

 After exporting the faculty center grade roster file, return to Canvas.

 Note: If you encounter any issues with Faculty Center, please contact the Office of the Registrar at: firstname.lastname@example.org, or 608-262-4859.